 the system can be left in place throughout the swarming season, but we strongly recommend it is removed before the winter.

-The queen trap system comes with a new queen excluder, two entrance reducers and the parts to make up the frame.
-The parts are a push fit and adhesive is not required but if it is desired to use an adhesive one suitable for PVC window frames should be used.
+the queen trap system comes with a new queen excluder, two entrance reducers and the parts to make up the frame.
+The parts are a push fit and adhesive are not required but if it is desired to use an adhesive one suitable for PVC window frames should be used.

-We recommend the system, once assembled, is left together.
-This is why we provide a new queen excluder, even though the beekeeper may already have a suitable excluder.
+we recommend the system, once assembled, is left together.
+Therefore we provide a new queen excluder, even though the beekeeper may already have a suitable excluder.

 please note that this system is for a Langstroth hive only.